Is our vacuum global in a 331 model with three triplets?: Orbit space

-A $U(1)$ factor, such as the $U(1)_{X}$ subgroup, does not contribute to the non-trivial structure of the orbit space.
+A $U(1)$ factor of the full gauge group, such as the $U(1)_{X}$ subgroup, does not contribute to the non-trivial structure of the orbit space because it has only one-dimensional representations.
+We want the basis to be as simple and small as possible, so that the shape of the orbit space could be found more easily.
+This is the reason that we use the basis \eqref{eq:basis} invariant only under the $SU(3)_c \times SU(3)_L$ gauge group and not under $U(1)_{X}$.
 Imposing the $U(1)_{X}$ subgroup on the basis would forbid some triplet bilinears and force us to use their Hermitian squares as polynomial basis elements: instead of $\chi^{\dagger} \rho$, for example, we would have to use $(\chi^{\dagger} \rho) (\rho^{\dagger} \chi)$.
 Thus, imposing $U(1)_{X}$ on the basis \eqref{eq:basis} would forbid the lower-dimensional $p_{5}$, $p_{6}$, $p_{9}$ and $p_{10}$, and we would have to use their squares in the basis.
 This, in turn, would strongly complicate finding the shape of the orbit space.
-For this reason, we only impose the full gauge symmetry on the scalar potential \eqref{eq:V}, which, in terms of the invariants, is given by
+For this reason, we only impose the full gauge symmetry on the scalar potential \eqref{eq:V}: although the basis contains elements not invariant under the $U(1)$, only fully gauge-symmetric combinations of the basis elements appear in the potential.
+The potential, in terms of the invariants, is given by

 where we have set $\lambda''_{\eta\chi} < 0$ and $f > 0$ and $p_{11} = 0$ by phase rotations.

 In order to separate the orbit space into radial field norms and angular variables, we hence define the dimensionless orbit space variables